Britain’s Zionists Prepare the Ground

 'Mind you come again to see me, I am deeply moved and interested, it is not a dream, it is a great cause and I understand it'“.

-This Declaration may be considered the most extraordinary document of any government.
-What makes it extraordinary is the fact that, in the words of Arthur Koestler (Jewish novelist 1905-1983), "one nation solemnly promised to a second nation the country of a third".
-Even more extraordinary is the fact that this third country (Palestine) was still part of the empire of a fourth (Turkey).
+Notwithstanding all this intrigue, what makes the Balfour Declaration so extraordinary is the fact that, in the words of Arthur Koestler (Jewish novelist 1905-1983), "one nation solemnly promised to a second nation the country of a third".
+Even more extraordinary, we believe, is that this third/promised country (Palestine) was still part of a fourth (the Ottoman Empire).

 In a curious comment, which smacks of typical colonial arrogance, Balfour said: